 Engineering Program Approved Electives.
 Students may benefit by taking more than 96 credits hours and more electives than required for graduation, depending on career and educational goals.
-If funding and/or financial aid allows, it is recommended that student take MTH 251 and MTH 252, and as many credit hours of cooperative work experience as feasible.

 Engineering Program Requirements.
 Student must complete all required credit hours with a grade of C or better in all courses.
-WLD 131 Basic Metallurgy and WLD 140 Blue Print Reading and Sketching may be substituted for 3 credits of Cooperative Work Experience, CIV 280.
+WLD 131 Basic Metallurgy or WLD 140 Blue Print Reading or Sketching may be substituted for 3 credits of Cooperative Work Experience, CIV 280.